-Promptness is an important character trait that the Calico Rock High School Staff is encouraged to model and help develop in our schools' students.
+Promptness is an important character trait that District staff is encouraged to model and help develop in our school's students.
 At the same time, promptness is the responsibility of each student.
 Students who are late to class show a disregard for both the teacher and their classmates which compromises potential student achievement.
-Tardiness is rarely excusable!
-Ample time is allowed for changing classes between periods.
-Students must exercise self-discipline to ensure they are in their classrooms ready for work when the tardy bell rings.
-Students will only be allowed two tardies per class during any semester before disciplinary action begins.